Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 So, Can You Sue the City for Pothole Damage in Georgia?

 Yes, you may be able to sue, but only under strict conditions.
-If a pothole damages my vehicle in Georgia, the outcome depends on notice, negligence, and compliance with ante litem deadlines.
+If your vehicle suffers pothole-related damage in Georgia, the outcome depends on notice, negligence, and compliance with ante litem deadlines.

 You must show the government had prior notice of the pothole and failed to repair it in a reasonable time.
 You also need to comply with ante litem notice requirements and filing deadlines.
 Without these steps, sovereign immunity will block the case.